rjanapa/rjanapa/Dropbox.md

 The Message Queuing Service will implement two types of queues in our system.
 The Request Queue is a global queue and all clients will share it.
 Clients’ requests to update the Metadata Database will be sent to the Request Queue first; from there, the Synchronization Service will take it to update metadata.
 The Response Queues that correspond to individual subscribed clients are responsible for delivering the update messages to each client.
 Since a message will be deleted from the queue once received by a client, we need to create separate Response Queues for each subscribed client to share update messages.

 <b>e.
-Cloud/Block Storage</b>
+Cloud Block Storage</b>
-Cloud/Block Storage stores chunks of files uploaded by the users.
+Cloud Block Storage stores chunks of files uploaded by the users.
 Clients directly interact with the storage to send and receive objects from it.
 Separation of the metadata from storage enables us to use any storage either in the cloud or in-house.

 <b>File Processing Workflow</b>
 The sequence below shows the interaction between the components of the application in a scenario when Client A updates a file that is shared with Client B and C, so they should receive the update too.
 If the other clients are not online at the time of the update, the Message Queuing Service keeps the update notifications in separate response queues for them until they come online later.